michelle-miller/virtual-agent/tutorial.md

 1. Enter a music genre, such as *Classical* or *Rock* to complete the dialog.
 1. Now, ask a question that will trigger a core capability.
 Enter the text, *Tell me about yourself*.

-    Click **Edit** next to the *System information* link to open the capability details page.
+    Click **Edit** next to the *System information* capability name to open the capability details page.
 Core capabilities each have their own capability details page where you can customize the response.

 1. Now, try to confuse the agent by entering the text, *Can we listen to some music?*